Eutelsat

 Eutelsat's satellites are used for broadcasting nearly 7,000 television stations, of which 1,400 are in high-definition television, and 1,100 radio stations to over 274 million cable and satellite homes.
 They also serve requirements for TV contribution services, corporate networks, mobile communications, Internet backbone connectivity and broadband access for terrestrial, maritime and in-flight applications.
-EUTELSAT is headquartered in Paris, France.
+Eutelsat is headquartered in Paris, France.
 Eutelsat Communications Chief Executive Officer is currently Eva Berneke.

 In October 2017, Eutelsat acquired Noorsat, one of the leading satellite service providers in the Middle East, from Bahrain's Orbit Holding Group.
 Noorsat is the premier distributor of Eutelsat capacity in the Middle East, serving blue-chip customers and providing services for over 300 TV channels almost exclusively from Eutelsat's market-leading the Middle East and North Africa neighbourhoods at 7/8° West and 25.5° East.

 On 26 July 2022, Eutelsat announced a merger with LEO satellite internet operator OneWeb.
+When the merger was completed in September 2023, the company became a subsidiary of a new entity, "Eutelsat Group".
+It has 35 geostationary satellites and 600 satellites in a Low Earth orbit constellation.